Towards a Multi-Embodied Grasping Agent: Method

 \subsection{Geometric Gripper Encoding}

-The gripper encoder's objective is to produce a set of configuration-aware, equivariant query features that represent the gripper's state.
-A naive encoding of the scalar joint values \(\mathbf q_g\) would force the model to learn the gripper's kinematic structure implicitly, hindering generalization.
-To avoid this, we adopt a more explicit, geometry-aware approach.
+The gripper encoder produces configuration-aware, equivariant query features representing the gripper's state.
+A naive encoding of scalar joint values \(\mathbf q_g\) would force implicit learning of kinematics, hindering generalization.
+We adopt an explicit, geometry-aware approach.

-For each joint $i$, we introduce a unique, learnable, equivariant feature embedding, $\mathbf{z}_i$.
-Each embedding is composed of multiple irreducible representations (irreps), e.g., $\ell_0 \oplus \ell_1 \oplus \ell_2$.
-At a minimum, we use scalar ($\ell=0$) and vector ($\ell=1$) components.
-The gripper's forward kinematics, $\mathrm{kin}_g(\mathbf q_g, i) = T_i = (R_i, \mathbf p_i)$, are used to place and orient these features in the gripper's base frame.
-Specifically, for each joint, the rotation $R_i$ is applied to its corresponding embedding $\mathbf{z}_i$ via the Wigner-D matrices
+For each joint $i$, we introduce a unique, learnable, equivariant feature embedding $\mathbf{z}_i$, composed of multiple irreducible representations (irreps), e.g., $\ell_0 \oplus \ell_1 \oplus \ell_2$.
+At minimum, we use scalar ($\ell=0$) and vector ($\ell=1$) components.
+The forward kinematics $\mathrm{kin}_g(\mathbf q_g, i) = T_i = (R_i, \mathbf p_i)$ place and orient these features in the gripper's base frame.
+Specifically, rotation $R_i$ is applied to its embedding $\mathbf{z}_i$ via Wigner-D matrices: $\mathbf{z}'_i = \bigoplus_{\ell} D^{\ell}(R_i) \mathbf{z}_i^\ell$.
+This transformation ensures the representation covaries with the physical state (visualized in Figure~\ref{fig:equivariant_concept}), aligning the embedding with the joint's local orientation.
+To recover scalar features of a revolute joint, we leverage the kinematic chain.
+We compute a channel-wise dot product between the rotated child embedding $\mathbf{z}'_i$ and its parent's rotated embedding, producing scalars as a function of the relative rotation.
+These scalars modulate the channels of $\mathbf{z}'_i$ via a lightweight attention mechanism and the $\textrm{dir\_mod}$ operator, conditioning it on the gripper configuration.
+This mechanism only requires the relative transform between parent and child, making it robust to coordinate system choices.
+For root joints, a static auxiliary embedding serves as an anchor and is discarded afterwards.
+To incorporate prismatic joints, we apply an equivariant message-passing layer over the kinematic graph.
+Messages utilize $\textrm{dir\_mod}$ on relative positions $(\mathbf{p}_i - \mathbf{p}_j)$, encoding the translational component.